 - All author identification must be removed from the manuscript.

 - A separate title page (designated as "Title Page") with the author details should also be uploaded.

 - The writing style should be direct, vigorous, in the active voice, and employ simple declarative sentences.

 Manuscripts must be submitted electronically at http://mc.manuscriptcentral.com/cq.
 Submitted manuscripts are first read by the editor for general acceptability.
 If a manuscript is perceived to be a potential fit for the journal, the editor solicits the opinions of two or three reviewers.
-The review is double blind—reviewers do not know the identity of the author and vice versa.
+The review is double anonymize—reviewers do not know the identity of the author and vice versa.
 After the reviewers submit their recommendations, the editor makes a final decision regarding publication.
 Every effort is made to complete this first round of reviews within three months.
 If the editor decides that a manuscript may be suitable, but a definitive decision cannot be made at that time, the author is invited to revise and resubmit the manuscript.

 Manuscripts that are revised and resubmitted are normally handled by the editor without seeking additional input from the reviewers.
 However, revisions may be sent back to the original set of reviewers, or to a new set of reviewers, on rare occasions when the editor believes that their expertise will help him make a better decision.
 Regardless of whether or not a revision is sent back out for review, the editor may request an additional revision, which is once again subject to the same revise and resubmit process.

 Authors do not have to do everything suggested by the editor and reviewers.
 However, they must give serious consideration to all editor and reviewer comments and must prepare a detailed, point-by-point response to those comments describing the changes prompted by each comment or explaining why a comment prompted no changes.
 Revised manuscripts and detailed responses to editor and reviewers must be resubmitted at http://mc.manuscriptcentral.com/cq.